What are the health benefits of yoga poses?

 What is yoga?

 Poses are the building blocks of yoga, and there are 10 poses for a complete yoga workout.
-The poses include: child pose, downward-facing dog, four-limbed staff pose, plank pose, tree pose, cobra pose, triangle pose, bridge pose, seated half-spinal twist pose, and corpse pose.
+The poses include:

 Photo by Kike Vega on Unsplash

-Below are some health benefits of yoga.
+Below are some of the health benefits of yoga:

 Constant yoga practice allows you to stretch your body to limits you never imagined before you started yoga.

-Just as it is with flexibility, yoga can help improve your balance and posture.
+Just as it is with flexibility, yoga can help improve balance and posture.
 With yoga, you move and hold different postures, which allows the body to maintain the right balance over time.

 A study review published in the Journal of Alternative and Complementary Medicine shows the correlation between constant yoga practice and improved balance.